 Richard Gonsalez is a junior entering his second year of research.
 He is interested in going into the field of industrial organizational (or business) psychology.
 His research experience involves (1) evaluation research, (2) qualitative work using critical race theory and inequities in education and (1) quantitative work examining family factors related to mental health.
 He would like to do research that can be applied to everyday life as well as related to his interests in IO psych.
 He has many hours working in community service and has held leadership roles in these organizations.

-Artin Chovardian, Is a senior majoring in psychology with a minor in business law.
+Artin Chovardian, is a senior majoring in psychology with a minor in business law.
 After receiving a bachelor’s degree he plans to pursue a master’s degree and ultimately a Ph.D. in experimental psychology.
 He is interested in learning more about social and personality psychology.
 His other interests include playing soccer, visiting museums, trying new restaurants, playing video/board games, and traveling.

-Andrea Villanueva is currently a junior majoring in psychology with a minor in child and adolescent development.
+Andrea Villanueva is majoring in psychology with a minor in child and adolescent development.
 She is currently a part of the BUILD PODER program as a scholar.
 Her goal after receiving her bachelor's degree is applying and getting into a Ph.D. program.
 She is interested in the field of clinical psychology and focusing on individuals who are suffering from mental illnesses (especially youth) and identifying strategies to cope with stress.
 Some Andrea's personal interests include photography, traveling, reading, and writing poetry.

 Arya Akhavan is a senior in psychology.
 Currently a pre-med student, his goal is to become a medical doctor and specialize in psychiatry.
 His research interests include psychosomatic disorders in the field of clinical psychology, neuropsychology, and psychophysics.
 His other interests are photography, cinematography, writing, and exercise.